shiketsu/shiketsu.github.io/aboutme.md

 ### my history

 To be honest, I prefer to write poems, by which I can release my presure, feelings and tears.
-In short, I recommend you read the following one I just create recent days.
+In a short, I recommend you to read the following one I just created recent days.

 [庚子大疫](https://www.52shici.com/works.php?mem_id=118459&works_id=2172845)